Juandr0/Fooddelivery/README.md

 # WoopWoop
-A fooddelivery app assignment where developers works with project managers for the first time.
+A fooddelivery app assignment where developers work with project managers for the first time.

-Courses:
+Courses involved:
 -Android Development, 2022 (Dev)
 -Project management, 2022